 Having to pack up on the Saturday and fly home to the UK was hard – the slopes were still calling as I headed back to Munich.
 If I get the chance to go next season I certainly will.
 Frankly if you want to stretch your German skills beyond the typical, “Wiener Schnitzel und ein Bier bitte” then I’d recommend you invest in a week in Kitzbühel.
 It was fun, I loved the people and the German lessons really worked for me!

-“ My spoken German definitely improved and I became more confident using it.
+My spoken German definitely improved and I became more confident using it.
 My grammar was reinforced but still didn’t come naturally.
-In general the course was definitely a great way of meeting people and I felt my skiing improved dramatically.
-The ski instruction was fantastic.
+In general the course was definitely a great way of meeting people.

-“ I think that the lessons were good for me.
-The school was great, and was in a good location.
-The staff and teachers were always friendly and approachable.”
+I think that the lessons were good for me.
+The language school in Kitzbuhel was great, and was in a good location.
+The staff and teachers were always friendly and approachable.

-“My favourite part of the course was when we spent the week free skiing in Kaprun and Zellam See.
-The worst part was exam day and the wait for the results (although you only had to wait 3 hours).
-It was definitely worth all the nerves and anxious revision to experience the achievement when you pass.
-The best part of the language course was the moment when I could suddenly feel the language coming together and realised how much progress I’d made without even noticing it.”
+The best part of the language course was the moment when I could suddenly feel the language coming together and realised how much progress I’d made without even noticing it.

 Kitzbuhel is a great place.
 It has great facilities for communication: two Internet cafes, and Internet phones.
 It has great places to eat, both in the town and on the mountain, where you can find traditional Austrian dishes or more standard food.
 The people were great and I always felt safe, walking alone at night poses no problems.
 I would not call Kitzbuhel cheap but you can live cheaply there.
 Eating and drinking out can be expensive but it all depends on your lifestyle.
 There are several nice places to eat and drink that are reasonably priced or there are some more expensive places it all depends which you prefer.